seathasky/FF14-MAC_ModSupport/README.md

 Alot of mod related issues can be fixed by first installing this script: https://github.com/marzent/ffxiv-on-mac

-Dalamud plugin issues?
+Dalamud plugin not loading on launch?
 Restart your game and crossover.
 Sometimes this happens.
 (No known fix)

 ------------------------------------------------------------------------------------------------------------